 The Lenovo System x and ThinkSystem BMC folder includes the views of Cooling Devices, Fibre Channel, Firmware/VPD, InfiniBand, Network Adapter, Numeric Sensors, PCI Device, Physical Memory, Processors, and RAID Controller.

 Separate monitor are defined for Cooling Devices, Physical Memory and Processor.
 For other components, even though the monitoring status is Non-monitored in the component view, they are actually under monitoring.
-When the health status of the hardware components is changed, alerts will be generated and be displayed in Active Alerts view.
+When the events of these hardware components are received from BMC, alerts will be generated and be displayed in Active Alerts view.

-The following table provides the monitor information of the hardware components.
+Notes:

-Table 4.
-Health monitor information for the hardware components
+Lenovo Management Pack monitors events/alerts from BMC.
+If the BMC events/alerts occurred before the BMC is managed, these events/alerts can not be monitored.